Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-IR35 tax rules were introduced to reduce the risk of tax avoidance caused by someone working through their own intermediary (such as a limited company), when they would otherwise be considered an employee if the intermediary didn’t exist.
-In this article we take a look at what it all means, who is affected, and what you need to do next.
+IR35 tax rules were introduced to reduce the risk of tax avoidance caused by someone working through their own company, when they would otherwise be considered an employee if the company didn’t exist.
+In this article we take a look at what it means to be inside IR35, and what you need to do next.
+You can also find more guides and templates in our resource centre for contractors.

 What is IR35?

-The IR35 rules (sometimes called ‘off-payroll working rules’) deal with how contractors should pay tax when they operate through an intermediary (usually their own limited company), if without the intermediary they would otherwise work as an employee.
+The IR35 rules (sometimes called ‘off-payroll working rules’) deal with how contractors should pay tax when they operate through an intermediary (usually their own limited company), if they would simply work for their client as a regular employee if the intermediary didn’t exist.

 How it worked without IR35

-Working as an employee means that your employer deducts any income tax or National Insurance ‘at source’ when they pay you, and then pass these deductions on to HMRC.
+Working as an employee means your employer deducts any income tax or National Insurance ‘at source’ from your wages when they pay you, and then pass these deductions on to HMRC.

 Rather then being paid through payroll as an employee, you would now submit invoices to your former employer.
 Your former employer would no longer need to make contributions (such as National Insurance or for your pension) because they’re not paying wages.
 You wouldn’t have any income tax or National Insurance deducted from your wages either.